MicrosoftDocs/architecture-center/.github/pull_request_template.md

 After you've completed your proposed changes, addressed build warnings, and had some peers review, congrats.
 That's a big milestone.
 You can now begin the sign-off process for review and merge:

 1. If your PR was in draft mode, remove "[WIP]" from the title and select the **Ready for review** button at the bottom of the PR.
 2. Enter "#sign-off" in a new comment.
-This comment indicates that **you're confident the work meets or exceeds Microsoft's standards for publication**, and will begin the review/merge process.
+This comment indicates that **you're confident the work meets or exceeds Microsoft's standards for publication**, and will trigger the review process.
 3. Your PR may be selected for initial review by the **Cloud Architecture Content Team (CACT)**.
 Following CACT review, you may receive questions or requests for additional changes.
 You should have initial feedback from CACT review within a few business days.
 If you have an urgent request or need to contact the team, please mention `@MicrosoftDocs/cloud-architecture-content-team-pr-reviewers` in your PR and someone will get back to you.
-4. Once the CACT review process is complete, a `CACT #sign-off` will be added which triggers the final review by the PR review team.
+4. Once the CACT review process is complete, a `CACT #sign-off` will be added which triggers the final review/merge by the PR review team.

 ### Viewing your published changes